mikljohansson/mbot-vision/README.md

 Supported boards

- * The [ESP32-S3-WROOM CAM](https://www.aliexpress.com/item/1005004960637276.html) is a very capable MCU which can process ML models at great speed with its vector instruction set.
+ * The [ESP32-S3-WROOM CAM](https://www.aliexpress.com/item/1005004960637276.html) (or the more expensive [ESP32-S3-EYE](https://github.com/espressif/esp-who/blob/master/docs/en/get-started/ESP32-S3-EYE_Getting_Started_Guide.md)) is a capable MCU with improved ML performance using vector instructions and faster PSRAM, e.g. 5-10 FPS depending on the model.
- * The [ESP32 CAM](https://www.aliexpress.com/item/1005003804757059.html) is a cheap but fairly capable MCU which can process ML models at a reasonable speed, e.g. 1-5 fps depending on the model.
+ * The [ESP32 CAM](https://www.aliexpress.com/item/1005003804757059.html) is a cheap but capable MCU with reasonable ML performance, e.g. 1-5 FPS depending on the model.

-# Programming the ESP32
+# Programming the MCU

 ## Inference engines